Margherita Sarrocchi: Translation

-Additional Works
+Additional works

 Sarrocchi contributed to many additional works, some of which are no longer present.
-For instance, she published a geometry essay on the volume and gravity of solids titled “Ex geometria habentur aliquot eius demontrationes allata ab eodem Luca Valerio in suo Commentatio ad Euclidem.”
+For instance, she published a geometry essay on the volume and gravity of solids titled "Ex geometria habentur aliquot eius demontrationes allata ab eodem Luca Valerio in suo Commentatio ad Euclidem."
 In addition, she wrote a theological treatise about Dominican and Jesuit grace and free will called De praedestinatione.
 Furthermore, she provided commentary on Hero and Leander, written by Giovanni Della Casa.
 Finally, she constructed a poem about Felice Orsini for the verse anthology at the age of fifteen and created sonnets written with Torquato Tasso that are believed to be concerned with a spiritual journey.

-Additional Interests
+Additional interests

-Margherita Sarrocchi was also well known for being interested in science, specifically astronomy.
+Sarrocchi was also well known for being interested in science, specifically astronomy.
 She was also very interested in astrology, specifically natal charts.
 However, her research and work in this area was diminished because she was a woman.
 She was frequently dismissed and her work was often manipulated by men.